abc-rp/xri-alpha-sandbox/scripts/scripts.md

 ```
 - `-d`: Root directory to process (default: `../data`).
 - `-t`: Specify the file type to process (e.g., `rgb`).
 If omitted, all types are processed.

 ---

+## `loaders.py`

+### Description
+This script provides utility functions for loading pointclouds, range panoroma, and the radiometric temperature `.npz` files.
+This to show you how to load and use some file types you may not be familiar with

+### Features
+1. **Point Cloud Processing:**
+   - Loads point cloud files (`.pcd`).
+   - Estimates normals and computes FPFH (Fast Point Feature Histograms) features.

+2. **Range Panorama:**
+   - Loads range panorama images and calculates the median pixel distance.

+3. **Temperature Data Processing:**
+   - Loads the temperature `.npz` files and computes the median temperature, excluding NaN mask values.

+4. **Random File Selection:**
+   - Finds a random file matching a specific pattern within a directory.

+---